middletemplelibrary/Mapping-the-Early-Modern-Inns-of-Court/README.md

 ## 20 Communion books, mid-seventeenth century, MT/15/COM/1
 Members of Middle and Inner Temple had to sign this book to show that they had taken communion in Temple Church.
 It is open at 9 May 1669.
 One of the signers is Sir John Hoskyns (1634-1705, Middle Temple).
 Hoskyns became president of the Royal Society in 1682.
 He was friends with John Evelyn (1620-1706, Middle Temple), John Aubrey and other scholars.
 He was described as an awkwardly dressed man who might be taken for a ‘sorry quack’ because of it.
 He is not to be confused with the poet and wit John Hoski/yns (1566-1638, Middle Temple), who is described as ‘merry’ in the ‘Parliament Fart’, and who participated in the 1597-8 revels at Middle Temple.
-<br><br>
-Image/link : Communion books: Observations of Iceland by Mr Hoskins: Reference number: RBO/2i/16. https://makingscience.royalsociety.org/items/rbo_2i_16/observations-of-iceland-by-mr-hoskins?page=1  embed the image within a Science in the Making frame, you can copy the embed code from the webpage (bottom right hand side).
-Let me know if this doesn’t work.

 <param ve-iframe
  src="https://makingscience.royalsociety.org/embed/items/rbo_2i_16/observations-of-iceland-by-mr-hoskins"